-Especially if you’re new to living with a generator.
-And you're trying to maintain and run a generator in extremely cold conditions.
+Especially if you’re new to living with a generator, and trying to maintain and run it in extremely cold conditions.

 What Do I Do When My Generator Won't Start?

-Old fuel gets thick and sticky if it’s old.
+Old fuel gets thick and sticky as it ages.
 And if like us, you don't run your generator very often in the summer, thick sticky fuel could clog your carburetor.
 And a clogged carburetor could be the reason you can't get your generator going.

 So take a look at your fuel.
 If it looks kind of murky or if it’s separated, siphon it out (safely) and add fresh fuel.
 Or try Dan's trick and add a dash of fuel stabilizer.

 Sometimes, fuel filters get clogged.
-And that's what they're there for - to prevent debris and from travelling from the fuel line into the generator.
+And that's what they're there for - to prevent debris from traveling from the fuel line into the generator.

 Our generator shed houses our two 10 kW Lombardini diesel generators.
 Our diesel tank sits outside the shed, and the fuel line feeds through the shed wall and to both generators.